Death of Harry Dunn: Responses by parents and others

 On 15 October 2019 the Dunn family announced their intention to start a judicial review action into the advice given by the FCO to Northamptonshire Police regarding the diplomatic immunity of Anne Sacoolas and set up a CrowdJustice web page.
 Three days later, Dunn's parents said that they expected UK police to charge Sacoolas in connection with their son's death.
-On the same day it was reported that the UK government had asked Northamptonshire Police to delay informing Dunn's family that the woman involved in the crash had left the country.
-Dominic Raab stated that the FCO had asked the force to withhold the information "for a day or two".
+On the same day it was reported that the Foreign Office had asked Northamptonshire Police to withhold informing the family of Sacoolas' flight to the US, "for a day or two".
 The Dunn family became aware that Anne Sacoolas had left the UK one week later, on 23 September.
 Subsequently, a review of the diplomatic immunity arrangements at RAF Croughton was commissioned.

 Nigel Farage discussed the case with Trump by telephone, on his 1 November LBC evening talk-show.
 Trump said that Sacoolas had a "compelling story to tell" when he met her at the White House.
-Asked if there were circumstances where Sacoolas could return to the UK to face charges, Trump said: "Well, I would have to see what the final facts are...
+Asked if there were circumstances where Sacoolas could return to the UK to face charges, Trump said: "Well, I would have to see what the final facts are ...
 And, I'll take a look at the final facts.
 She's represented by a lawyer."

 On 21 November, Dunn's parents expressed their disgust with Raab, who had defended the government's decision to seek legal costs.
 The Foreign and Commonwealth Office said there was not "any reasonably arguable ground of legal challenge" in a legal case Dunn's parents were bringing against them.
 On 25 November Dunn's father, together with a group of more than 50 others, were, for fire safety reasons, prevented by staff from entering a hustings attended by Raab in East Molesey Methodist Church.